salsalabs/classic_blasts_to_pdfs/README.md

 Use
 ```go run main.go --help
 ```
 to see the help.
-YOu sould see something like this:
+You sould see something like this:
 ```
 A command-line app to read email blasts, correct DIA URLs and write PDFs.